THE BLOG

 All three courses are psychoeducation and skills-based programs.
 They are not therapy and are not a substitute for individualised psychological assessment or treatment.
 They are designed for women who want evidence-informed tools to support their wellbeing in daily life.
 If you are currently receiving clinical support, these courses can sit alongside that.
 Outcomes vary for each person.
 Available worldwide, including Australia, the UK, Ireland, New Zealand, Singapore, Hong Kong, Dubai and Switzerland, excluding the United States and Canada.

 The aim is not to fix everything at once.
-It is to start building a clearer, kinder understanding of what is actually going on, so that over time, your choices can feel a little more grounded in what your body and life actually need, and a little less like you are just pushing harder.
-If what you are experiencing feels more urgent than this post describes, please speak with your GP or reach out to Lifeline on 13 11 14.
+It is to start making sense of what is actually driving the exhaustion, so that over time your choices feel a little more grounded and a little less like you are just pushing harder.

 If you need urgent support